Feb 15 2017

 13:40 Craig’s Music List: The Liberty Tubes, “From the Top”

 15:33 Professor, Barbara Johnstone, PhD, Carnegie Mellon University is frequently quoted as the expert in Pittsburghese.
 She talks about how it developed, what truly identifies Pittsburghese and, of course, we talk how the word “jagoff” was derived!
 See her lecture on video.
 Pittsburgh Speech & Society.

 35:35 A trip to Italy to EAT?
 Who’s in?
 Dean and Joe Caliguire from Sarafino’s Restaurant in Crafton are in to talk about their upcoming April trip to enjoy the land and the food!
 It includes a before and after dinner at Sarafino’s!
 Trip details via ProximoTravel.com.

 * No Longer available ON SoundCloud or IN the Pittsburgh Podcast Network Channel Feed.

 How to Listen Regularly:

-– Apple users can find it on the iTunes Podcast app or player.
+– Available to APPLE users on the iTunes and Podcast app.